This post contains affiliate links. For more information, please read our disclosure policy.

-Do you want to go on a south of France road trip?
+Do you want to go on the south of France road trip?
 Famous for its delightful scenery for a classic intercity road trip, you’ll find great adventure taking this road – De Route Nationale 7, or in short, N7 is the famous road to take if you want to drive by the coast.
 De Route Nationale 7 starts in Paris and ends in the Cote d’Azur!

 This way was the traditional way to the south; it’s also called the ‘Route de Vacances.’
 It takes at least one week for one to get the full experience out of the most historic car route in France and stop in beautiful cities like Lyon and Avignon!

 So, start your trip in Paris.
 Do not skip this city!
 If you’ve never been to Paris before, you have to see all those hotspots that Paris has to offer.
-The famous Eiffel Tower, Notre Dame, Champs Elysees and many more.
+The famous Eiffel Tower, Notre Dame, Champs Elysees, and many more.

 Table of Contents